sufiyan-syed0921/market-validation-fsy/survey/README.md

 removed_rows <- tmp5 %>% filter(ansamp == 0)
 ```
 <br>

-This table helps understand why rows were filtered out by displaying how many rows were filtered for each combination of the 5 filter variables.
+This table provides insight into why rows were filtered out by showing the number of responses removed for each combination of the five filter variables.
 ```R
 # Check Filters ----------------------------------------------------------------------------------